berndprach/inverse_problems_GAN/README.md

 ## Flexible inpainting
-I also trained the model to do flexible inpainting, where the missing parts of the picture are not known in advance of training and are different for each picture.<br\>
+I also trained the model to do flexible inpainting, where the missing parts of the picture are not known in advance of training and are different for each picture.<br />
-Furthermore results are still not close to looking natureal, work in progress.
+Unfortunately the results are not close to looking natural yet, work in progress.

     python main.py --crop --train_size 60000 --problem_name problems.flexible_inpainting --epoch=8 --train